microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 - Second attempt - Rebuilt for
   https://fedoraproject.org/wiki/Fedora_33_Mass_Rebuild
 ```
+For more information on editing SPEC files, refer to RPM's [Spec file format](https://rpm-software-management.github.io/rpm/manual/spec.html) guide and the RPM packaging guide on [SPEC files][https://rpm-packaging-guide.github.io/#what-is-a-spec-file].

+Next, you can check your SPEC file to ensure that it conforms with RPM design rules.
+See the RPM packaging guide on [Checking RPMs](https://rpm-packaging-guide.github.io/#checking-rpms-for-sanity) for how to use the *rpmlint* tool.

 At this point, we can use a shortcut to verify that the gnu chess package compiles by issuing the following command.
 It will build any packages not already built, but not build the image itself.